Daily Attestations and QR Codes

-- those visiting critical, palliative patients or supporting a birth partner.
+- those visiting critical or palliative patients.
 In these cases, two visitors are permitted at a time.
-They do not have to be from the same household and there are no time limits
+They do not have to be from the same household and there are no time limits.

 - in our maternity units:

-- two parents are permitted to stay in the special care nursery.
+- Two parents are permitted in the special care nursery.

 - those in a group visiting in exceptional circumstances may exceed the 'two visitors at a time' rule if they are dependants of a visitor (or hospital patient) who are unable to be cared for elsewhere.

-Non-essential visits should not take place during this lockdown period.
+Non-essential visits should not take place at this time.

 We encourage loved ones of our patients to keep in contact with them via phone and via skype to provide support.